Skip to content

 1. On the left navigation bar, select Automations.
 Click the Create automation button in the upper-right corner.
 For this example, I’ll focus on 7-Zip.

-2. Name your automation and select the relevant package from our prebuilt Package Library, which includes more than 100 of the most popular apps.
+2. Name your automation and select the relevant package from our prebuilt Package Library, which includes hundreds of the most popular apps.
 We update these when new versions are released to give you easy access to the latest updates and support true set-it-and-forget-it automation.

 PDQ automation setup screen with "7-Zip automated patching" name and 7-Zip package selected from package list.